memgraph/docs/mage/installation/source.md

 python3 setup build -p /usr/lib/memgraph/query_modules
 ```

-This command will also copy the contents of the newly created `dist` directory to
+The command above will also copy the contents of the newly created `dist` directory to
-`/usr/lib/memgraph/query_modules` where Memgraph load query modules from.
+`/usr/lib/memgraph/query_modules`.
+Memgraph loads query modules from this directory.

 **If something doesn't get installed properly, `setup` script will stop installation process.
 If you have any
 questions, contact us on [Discord](https://discord.gg/memgraph).**